Resonant superfluidity in the Rabi-coupled spin-dependent Fermi-Hubbard model: Introduction

 \section{Introduction}

-Thanks to their high controllability and cleanness, systems of ultracold two-component Fermi gases have served as an ideal playground for studying superfluids consisting of fermions \cite{Giorgini2008,Randeria2014}.
-Since the realization of the crossover between a Bardeen-Cooper-Schrieffer (BCS) type superfluid and Bose-Einstein condensate (BEC) \cite{Regal2004,Zwierlein2004}, which is caused by tuning the s-wave scattering length using a Feshbach resonance \cite{Chin2010}, various types of phenomena related to superfluidity have been observed, such as elementary excitations \cite{Hoinka2017,Behrle2018}, quantum vortices \cite{Zwierlein2005}, and superfluid critical velocities \cite{Miller2007,Weimer2015}.
+Thanks to their high controllability, systems of ultracold two-component Fermi gases have served as an ideal playground for studying superfluids (SF) consisting of fermions \cite{Giorgini2008,Randeria2014}.
+Since the realization of the crossover between a Bardeen-Cooper-Schrieffer (BCS) type SF and Bose-Einstein condensate (BEC) \cite{Regal2004,Zwierlein2004}, which is caused by tuning the s-wave scattering length using a Feshbach resonance \cite{Chin2010}, various types of phenomena related to superfluidity have been observed, such as elementary excitations \cite{Hoinka2017,Behrle2018}, quantum vortices \cite{Zwierlein2005}, and SF critical velocities \cite{Miller2007,Weimer2015}.

 While most experimental studies on two-component Fermi gases with attractive interactions have been performed in continuum systems, some experiments have used optical lattices in order to address lattice systems \cite{Strohmaier2007,Paredes2010,Mitra2018,Brown2020}, which are described by the attractive Fermi-Hubbard model (FHM) \cite{Micnas1990}.
-Since the temperatures realized in the lattice systems thus far are above the superfluid transition temperature, the precursors of superfluid transitions, namely the development of pairing correlations \cite{Mitra2018} and the pseudo gap in the occupied spectral function \cite{Brown2020}, have been investigated.
+Since the temperatures realized in the lattice systems so far are above the SF phase transition temperature, the precursors of SF phase transitions, namely the development of pairing correlations \cite{Mitra2018} and the pseudo gap in the occupied spectral function \cite{Brown2020}, have been investigated.